connorpalermo/BoundingBox/README.md

 ## Future Considerations

-**Input Validation**: Because the prompt explicitly listed that files will be in a certain format, we do not need validation here.
-However, if file formats and contents differ we could implement input validation (if board size is 0, if file is empty, etc).
+**Input Validation**: Because the prompt explicitly states that files will be in a certain format, we do not need validation here.
+However, if file formats and contents differ we could implement input validation (if board size is 0, if file contents is invalid, etc).

 **Set Up Continuous Integration**: We could set up continuous integration through [GitHub Actions](https://docs.github.com/en/actions/use-cases-and-examples/building-and-testing/building-and-testing-java-with-maven) (